lorenzo-stoakes/linux-vm-notes/funcs.md

 `int pgd_present(pgd_t pgd)`

-[pgd_present()][pgd_present] determines whether the page containing the PUD page that the specified PGD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.
+[pgd_present()][pgd_present] determines whether the PUD page that the specified PGD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.

 The function uses [pgd_flags()][pgd_flags] to retrieve the PGD entry's flags then tests whether [_PAGE_PRESENT][_PAGE_PRESENT] is set.